 Probiotics are most commonly taken for chronic or acute digestive issues like gas, bloating, constipation, and diarrhea.
 However, the seat of the immune system is in the gut.
 70% of the immune system resides there.
 Maintaining a healthy level of good bacteria in the gut can help with many ailments.
 Imbalanced gut flora can cause over 40 diseases.

 These ailments include colds, oral health, and urinary and vaginal health, according to a study published in the Indian Journal of Urology.

 Our bodies naturally regulate and balance the bacteria in our digestive tract.
 However, several factors kill off probiotics and destroy the natural ecosystem in our gut.

 Antibiotics and other medications can kill off probiotics in the intestines, leading to digestive issues.
 Chlorinated water and high amounts of sugar can also cause imbalances.
 When the good bacteria are not present in the gut, unhealthy, destructive bacteria take over.

 Since the gut is home to most of the immune system, keeping it balanced is important.
-When the immune system weakens, inflammation increases.
-Studies suggest that probiotics might be able to prevent and treat more issues than first thought.
+When the immune system weakens, inflammation increases; studies suggest that probiotics might prevent and treat more issues than first thought.